NathanWycoff/vorcands/README.md

 ## To reproduce the results in the paper:

 ### Installation Instructions:
-Since the numerical experiments use functions written in Python, there are many more installation requirements to reproduce the results than simply to use the methodology.
+Since the numerical experiments use functions written in Python, there are more installation requirements to reproduce the results than simply to use the methodology.

 - Install RANN.Linf:
     R CMD INSTALL ./RANN.Linf
-- Make a python virtual environment named ".venv" (R is expecting this name to be used, and for it to exist in the root of this directory.) maybe using "python3 -m venv .venv"
+- Make a conda virtual environment named "vorcands" (R is expecting this name to be used, and for it to exist in the root of this directory.) maybe using "conda create -n vorcands"
-- After loading this venv (in the terminal: "source .venv/bin/activate"), install python packages: pip install pygame gym[box2d] botorch rpy2 matplotlib pandas
+- After loading this venv (in the terminal: "conda activate vorcands"), install python packages: conda install pygame gym[box2d] botorch rpy2 matplotlib pandas
 - Install CRAN R packages
-    install.packages(c("stringr","hetGP","akima","laGP","Rcpp","pomp","reticulate","lhs","geometry","SobolSequence"))
+    install.packages(c("stringr","hetGP","akima","laGP","Rcpp","pomp","reticulate","lhs","geometry","SobolSequence","reticulate","geometry"))
 - Clone the tricands repo:
     git clone https://bitbucket.org/gramacylab/tricands.git